rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. rubric:: Footnotes

-.. [#9899_note325] These properties are already implied for those cases covered in the tables, but are required for all cases (at least where the state for CX_LIMITED_RANGE is ''off'').
+.. [#9899_note325] These properties are already implied for those cases covered in the tables, but are required for all cases (at least where the state for CX_LIMITED_RANGE is "off").